cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Gregor (n.):** A magical elf summoned by the forbidden word nationals. ~Caleb Sykes

 # H
+**Hammer (n.):** A percussive maintenance tool used to forcefully repair all mechanical problems on the robot.~Joseph Smith

+**Hard Stop (n.):** a device used to break parts of a robot when a sensor should be used but isn't; see Mechanical Monkeys~Jalerre

 **Harpoons (n):** A beautiful idea.~CaptainKirby

 **He Made Me Do It (adj.):** Describes a Get Out Of Jail Free rule, usually invoked to avoid a Red Card, but sometimes just a foul.
 Not always present in all rule sets.~GaryVoshol